It’s back and it’s even better than before! Welcome to SandFest, the largest native sand…

-AUSTIN (Fox 7) – Palmilla Beach Resort & Golf Club’s Asset Manager, Greg Carr was interviewed on Fox 7 Austin about rebuilding the Palmilla Beach golf course after a natural disaster and its impact on the community.
+AUSTIN (Fox 7) – Palmilla Beach Resort & Golf Club’s Asset Manager, Greg Carr was interviewed on Fox 7 Austin about rebuilding the Palmilla Beach golf course after a natural disaster and the resulting impact on the community.

 Palmilla Beach Golf is back in full swing

 Host: We’re talking a little bit about golf already on the show this morning with the first round of the U.S. Open coming up.
 We’re also talking about a unique golf and vacation opportunity that you have down in the Port Aransas area.

 We’ve got Jeff Hentz with the Port Aransas Chamber of Commerce and Greg Carr from Palmilla Beach Resort & Golf Club.

 Gregg, tell us about the new development and projects happening.

 Greg Carr: Absolutely.
 We’re probably the fastest growing development in Port Aransas right now.
 We have 45 rental properties that consist of cottages, condos, townhomes and single-family homes.

 We have about 38 homes that are under construction right now with another 24 to start before the end of the year (2019).